-Prior to visiting the Ghent Film Festival, Mr. Pollack was in London to appear in Stanley Kubrick’s “Eyes Wide Shut”, playing the part of Vitor Ziegler, and then attended the Verona Film Festival.
+Before visiting the Ghent Film Festival, Mr. Pollack was in London to appear in Stanley Kubrick’s “Eyes Wide Shut,” playing the part of Vitor Ziegler, and then attended the Verona Film Festival.
 After leaving Ghent, he first went to Balboa, Spain, and finally returned to his home base, Los Angeles.

-Do you get ‘carte blanche’ when you’re making a film ?
+Mr. Pollack, do you get ‘carte blanche’ when you’re making a film?

 How do you look back to your debut feature, “The Slender Thread” ?

-Well, it was my first movie, I wasn’t working as well as I would have loved it.
+Well, it was my first movie; I wasn’t working as well as I would have loved it.
 It’s not a movie I ever watch.
-It was my first movie, I was 28 years old, coming out of television and trying to learn.
+It was my first movie; I was twenty-eight years old, coming out of television, and trying to learn.
 The performances by Sidney Poiter and Anne Bancroft are wonderful, but I was trying too hard to convince everyone that I was a movie director.

-“The Way We Were” and “Out of Africa” are two films with a very recognizable score and possibly your best scores, do you agree with that?
+“The Way We Were” and “Out of Africa” are two films with a very recognizable score and possibly your best scores.
+Would you agree with that?

-Hasn’t “Havana” been underestimated like Richard Lester’s “Cuba” ?
+Hasn’t “Havana” been underestimated, just like Richard Lester’s “Cuba” ?